 Sunlight is the number one source of Vitamin D; however with the dangers of ultra-violet rays, it is recommended to apply sunscreen SPF 8 or more.
 The human body actually creates Vitamin D when directly (not through windows) exposed to the sun.
 Most people who get adequate sun exposure do not need supplements.
 People who live in climates with less sun need to take more care to get Vitamin D into their bodies.

-- Tanning beds also works as sunlight but there is higher risk of cancer with overuse of them.
+- Tanning beds also work as sunlight but there is a higher risk of cancer with the overuse of them.

 - Vitamin D supplements.
 The Institute of Medicine recommends Vitamin D-3 as most effective.